agsb/u2forth.asm/README.md

   "Programmers can use trampolined functions to implement tail-recursive function calls in stack-oriented programming languages.[1]"

-  u2forth is based in eForth from Dr. Ting, except for
+  u2forth is based in eForth dictionary from Dr. Ting, except for

          1. using Indirect Thread Code, to minimize size of all
          2. using interrupts, to have a live system (**)